Chanoch Ehrentreu: The Louis Jacobs controversy

 Ehrentreu was involved in controversy in the summer of 2003 when he banned Rabbi Dr. Louis Jacobs from taking part in a synagogue service on the Sabbath before his granddaughter's wedding.
 This led to heated debate in the Jewish community with some condemning the decision as petty and vindictive, whilst Ehrentreu and Rabbi Lord Jonathan Sacks argued that Jacobs could not appropriately say the blessing on being called up to read the Torah, because of his beliefs about its authorship.

 Personal life and death

-Ehrentreu was married to Ruchie Sternbuch, sister of Gaavad Moshe Sternbuch and Eliyahu Sternbuch (Dayan in Antwerp).
-Her sisters include the mother of R’ Asher Arieli and Judy Soloveitchik (wife of Rabbi Dovid Soloveitchik).
+Ehrentreu was married to Ruchie Sternbuch, sister of Gaavad Moshe Sternbuch and sister of the mother of Asher Arieli and Judy Soloveitchik (wife of Rabbi Dovid Soloveitchik).

-Ehrentreu had many prominent siblings, including the late Rabbi Meir Tzvi Ehrentreu (son in law of Yehuda Zev Segal, the Manchester Rosh Yeshiva), Rabbi Yaakov (Yankel) Ehrentreu, Rosh Yeshiva of Sunderland Yeshiva, and Rabbi Avraham Ehrentreu, who is recognised as one of the leading Talmudists in Europe and is also a member of the Sunderland Yeshiva.

 Ehrentreu died in London on 24 November 2022, at the age of 89.

+On 27 November 2022, Rabbi Eliezer Zobin, Senior Rabbi at Ner Yisrael Community in Hendon, delivered a eulogy and lecture in commemoration of the Dayan Ehrentreu, touching on his halachic breadth and expertise.

 Ehrentreu's uncle was Rabbi Leo Jung.